turingschool/curriculum/source/projects/son_of_store_engine.markdown

 5. Show And Tell Milestone (0-2 points)
   * 2: Delivered the features that were prioritized above the show and tell milestone before the meeting
   * 0: Did not deliver all features prior to show and tell

-Additionally, each member of the team has 3 points that they may distribute, asymmetrically if they wish, to the other members of their team.
-Award the points based on each member's overall effort and contribution on the project.
-If you think all your teammates contributed comparably, award 1 point to each of them.

 ## Evaluation Protocol